myoungsuk/myoungsuk/README.md

 <p align="center">
 Nice to meet you👐<br>
-My name is Kang Myoung Suk and I am studying JAVA and Kotlin<br>
+My name is Kang Myoung Suk and I am studying Back-End<br>
 I am currently attending university and I am studying with an attitude to learn anything.<br>
 </p>